Daniel-De-la-Cruz-Vill/Dog-breed-classification-project/README.md

 As mentioned previously, transfer learning was leveraged to create the prediction model.
 Transfer learning is a popular technique in Machine Learning that consists in taking a model developed for a problem and applying it to another problem.
 Of course, the problems must be similar for the model to leverage the previously learned information.
 In this project, MobileNet V2, an SSD-based object detection model trained on Open Images V4, was used to detect the dog breeds in images.
+The advantage of transfer learning is that it greatly reduces computing time and allows for training on smaller datasets.

 ## Steps for the Project